tomgenoni/ouroboros/README.md

 | Opacity | The opacity of the spinner      |    .8 |
 | Duration | Speed of the spinner     |   3s |

 The hole color is just to fake a ring spinner.
-You'd have to match the color you pass here to the background you want to use it against.
+You have to match the color you pass into the mixin to the background-color that the spinner will appear against.

 ## Don't Use Sass?